-It's your chance to highlight all that our wide world has to offer!
-Choose a country from our list of real-world locales and showcase their culture.
+Now's your chance to show off a culture from the wide array of ports you have visited from your time on the seven seas.
 Join other troops and patrols on the Parade Field with a game, culinary item, or other activity from your country.
 A list of countries and activity ideas will be shared with Senior Patrol Leaders at our April Leaders Update.